notch8/stack_car/templates/chart/README.md

 ## Cleanup
 helm uninstall development --namespace REPO_NAME

-eg. `helm uninstall development --namespace hyku`
+eg. `helm uninstall development --namespace project-env`

 Tip: add the --dry-run to see what will be deleted